DimitriosKakouris/pdf-chat/README.md

 ## 🌟 Overview

 Transform your documents into an interactive knowledge base!
-This application allows you to upload PDF or text documents and ask intelligent questions about their content using state-of-the-art AI models from AWS Bedrock.
+This application allows you to upload PDF or text documents and ask intelligent questions about their content using state-of-the-art AI models.

 ## 🏗️ Architecture